gvwilson/thirdbit/fiction/maddy-roo/index.md

 and Dockety had to swerve around fallen branches and clumps of weeds tough enough to have broken through the road, but for the first time in her life Maddy felt her fur blown back by speed.
-"Woo hoo!" she whooped.
-It was too big to be afraid of.

 Thin green lines of light suddenly lanced out from either side of Dockety's eyes.
-The bot began snapping its head from side to side, left-right-left-right, sweeping the lasers across the pavement to trace a picture of its bumps and cracks in the darkness.
+The bot began snapping its head from side to side, left-right-left-right, sweeping the lasers across the pavement to trace its bumps and cracks in the darkness.
-It reminded Maddy of the rubbings her father used to make.

 As the stars came out they passed under a line of ruined arches that stretched from one horizon to the other.